Note: this is an update, with a couple of new books, of a post originally published in 2013.

 And this list wouldn’t be complete without a couple books of photos.

 11. The Face of Asia by Henri Cartier-Bresson.
-This was the first collection of Cartier-Bresson’s I owned.
-I’d seen all his iconic photos in other books, but this one has a sense or purpose you can’t get from his isolated shots.
+This was the first collection of Cartier-Bresson’s photos I owned.
+I’d seen all his iconic photos in other books, but this one has a sense of purpose you can’t get from his isolated shots.
 Look, let’s be clear.
 This guy was the best photojournalist who ever lived.
 And this book will open your eyes to Asia, even if you’ve been there many times.

 13. Minamata by W. Eugene Smith.
 Smith was one of the original Life Magazine photographers who made Life, to my mind, the best magazine that was ever published.
 (Sorry New Yorker and National Geographic.)
 He was so horrified by what he saw during World War II that he quit photographing for several years.
 But when he came back, he moved to the Japanese city of Minamata–a city that had been poisoned by the industrial waste of the city’s major factory.
 His photographs of the people damaged by that poison are astounding and disturbing.
 And the history of Japan’s complicity with its industrial magnates is damning.
-I wonder if someone will do the equivalent work on the nuclear accident in Fukushima.
-One can hope.

 14. Humans of New York by Brandon Stanton.
 Okay, I leave room for one light-hearted photo book.
 Brandon Stanton runs the blog Humans of New York, where he posts a picture a day of New Yorkers he encounters on the street.
 Is it great art?
 Probably not.
 Is it great fun?
 Yes.